DataResearchLabs/my_loan_tracker/README.md

 <br><br>

 ### 2.2 - "The Inputs" = Just 6 Loan Parameters
+The following features are available in both the **FREE** and **STANDARD** Editions.
 To use this spreadsheet, you just need to fill out the minimum set of parameters on the "Amortization Schedule" worksheet as follows (cross reference screenshot fields to the right):
 <img align="right" src="img/02_02_loan_parametersX.png" width="300">
 1. **Original Loan Amount**: The total loan amount (principal) that you are borrowing and will need to pay back
 2. **Annual Interest Rate**: The loan interest rate